 It is important that our entire community be engaged at all levels and that we move expeditiously towards action that will cultivate the environment in which we aspire to do our work together.
 Our new endeavor is not about replicating the good work we have already done but about further actionable and accountable implementation.
 It is time to commit new resources to develop an infrastructure that represents and supports our campus culture.
 Faculty, staff and students must now come together to learn from each other; strengthen mutual respect; support diversity, equity and inclusion; and share leadership and accountability for the results.

-In November 2016, we started the first phase with the help of partners at the Collaborations Group, experts in the diversity field.
+In November 2016, we started the first phase of the DEI initiative with the help of partners at the Collaborations Group, experts in the diversity field.
 We began a conversation across a number of energetic groups and colleagues to explore possibilities for new avenues of progress.
 We drew some early conclusions that while there is a high level of interest and activity, most often the work is pursued with limited resources and too little sharing of knowledge or information.
 As a result, the significant effort these individual activities represent has not led to the kind of systemic and sustainable results to which we aspire and which we expect of ourselves.
 The exploration stage also recognized that not all members of our community have had the same opportunities or the same exposure to educational and professional development on questions of race, ethnicity, gender, class, ability, and religious and cultural difference — though many are eager for these opportunities and conversations.

 The second phase brought the full community together for a learning conference.
 Classes and other scheduled activities were canceled on Monday, March 27, 2017 in order for students, faculty and staff to participate.
 This was not a day off, but rather a day on, spent addressing how we can best work together as a community.
 The conference included a keynote speaker, workshops, film screenings, discussion sessions, multicultural events and food.

 In Progress- Phase three